File to QR Code: Share Any File with a Single Scan

 Open QRKIT and Select “File”

 Go to the file to QR code generator above.
 The file type is pre-selected.
-All formats supported: PDF, Word, Excel, PowerPoint, images, audio, video, and ZIP archives.
+Supported formats: PDF, Word (.docx), Excel (.xlsx), images (JPG, PNG, WEBP, AVIF), audio (MP3, WAV), and video (MP4, MOV, WEBM).
 No account required to get started.

 Upload Your File

 Drag and drop or click to select your file.
 QRKIT hosts it securely on a global CDN and creates a shareable link automatically.
 File size limits depend on your plan (2 MB free, up to 60 MB on Ultra).
-Supported formats include PDF, Word, Excel, PowerPoint, images, audio, video, and ZIP.
+Supported formats include PDF, Word, Excel, images, audio, and video.

 Customize Your QR Code